Programs: Pre-Health Students, Science and Math Majors

 Since medical school admissions are "rolling," it is important for applicants to get their applications in as early as possible — which usually means by July a year before matriculation.
 This may create complications for those studying abroad second semester of their junior year, especially if they have not planned carefully and find themselves rushing to complete all premed requirements in order to apply to medical school at the end of the junior year.
 Often it makes sense for students to give themselves some breathing room and apply to medical schools one year later, thus strengthening their accomplishments and academic record.
 Since more than half of those accepted to medical schools have taken at least a year off between college and med school, and applications including senior year grades are usually stronger, most students wait to apply until the end of senior year.
 This allows them to get the most out of their study abroad experience without the anxieties and distractions of the premed process.
 They also have more time to concentrate on MCAT preparation and to get to know their Haverford professors, who are, in turn, better equipped to write detailed recommendations after another year of working with the student.

 It is, however, certainly possible to take a semester abroad AND apply to medical school after one's junior year, but all essential premed requirements in biology, chemistry and physics will have to be completed successfully before departure.
 (This will probably require that you take at least one of the sequences in the summer.)
-In addition, recommendations from Haverford faculty should ideally be in your files in the Pre-health office before you leave so the Pre-health advisor can write your committee letter in a timely fashion.
+In addition, as of 2015, you will want to have some introductory coursework in the social sciences (this can be taken abroad.)
+Finally, recommendations from Haverford faculty should ideally be in your files in the Pre-health office before you leave so the Pre-health advisor can write your committee letter in a timely fashion.

 If you are going to apply to medical school after your junior year, you should plan to take the MCAT early in the spring, either before you go, e.g. January, or while you are abroad.
-The MCAT is presently being given on computers in test centers at specific times during the months of January through September - The information on MCAT test dates in 2012 will be available in late September.
+The MCAT is presently being given on computers in test centers at specific times during the months of January through September - The information on MCAT test dates in 2014 will be available in late September.
 One caveat, being in another culture may interfere with your performance on this test.
 It is important to be very well prepared and very focused.
+Remember also that the MCAT 2015 includes a new social science section.
 If you have any questions about appropriate timing for the MCAT, please contact Michele Taylor.

 The Biology, Chemistry, Math, Computer Science, Physics and Astronomy departments accept courses taken at the aforementioned institutions to count towards a major or minor.
 Courses can also be found that meet the biochemistry concentration.
 Obviously not all courses abroad meet all our major requirements and you will need to meet with your major adviser to select the courses abroad that best fit your academic program.